atbay1989/LuriaInterpreter/README.md

 # luria-interpreter
-luria-interpreter is an implementation of an interpreter in Java for a simple, imperative high-level-language named Luria.
+This is an implementation of an interpreter in Java for a simple, imperative high-level-language named Luria.
 This is part of a development project to fulfil the requirements of an MSc in Software Development at the University of Glasgow.

 ---
 ## Luria